friedrich zettl fine arts blog

 The portfolio gives an overview of Friedrich Zettl’s artistic oeuvre.
-It shows his early western-style paintings, his work in the China years 1978-1985 and afterward.
+It shows his early Western-style paintings, and his work in the China years 1978-1985 and afterward.
 Since 2020, the focus has been on works that combine modern Western art with traditional Asian concepts of art.

-Zettl had previously dealt with Western-style painting, especially Expressionism.
-He had exhibited these works in European countries.
-By studying traditional Chinese painting, his focus shifted and Asian thinking has played a large part in his work ever since.
+Before studying traditional Chinese painting, Zettl had dealt with Western-style painting, especially Expressionism, and had exhibited these works in European countries.
+However, by studying traditional Chinese painting, his focus shifted, and Asian thinking has played a large part in his work ever since.

 Zettl’s brushwork and composition capture the philosophy and technique of Chinese calligraphy.
 He is closely connected to Daoism and Zen Buddhism, which are clearly expressed in his work.
 His artworks capture the essence of nature, the beauty of the moment, and the harmony of opposites.
 Zettl works mainly on paper and uses fine inks and ink.
 He has developed his own techniques that combine Western media and Asian concepts in novel ways.
 His influences include Arnulf Rainer, Huang Binhong, Oskar Kokoschka, and Max Ernst.
 Zettl has exhibited his works in numerous solo and group exhibitions in Europe and Asia.
 He has also published or illustrated several books on Chinese art published by oe.g.c.f and Bacopa Verlag.
 Friedrich Zettl is a versatile and innovative artist who builds a bridge between the Western and Eastern worlds.
 He is always looking for new inspirations and challenges.